Shan-Mi/ghibli-project/README.md

 1) create admin panel for updating and creating films data
 2) use react-toast for displaying error/success message, to make your life easier..
 3) fix film page, maybe add some reviewsPage, and on film page, we list out several most liked reviews, and with a show all button. once clicked that button, we go to reviews page for this film. (if have time, will think about that.)
+4) add pagination or lazy loading...
+5) add loading status checking for all pages

 - ~~can use aggregation for sorting films by director's name; (maybe unnecessary)~~

 ## DONE: